noazaj/Image-Generator/README.md

 ### Requesting Data

-To request a random Pokémon image, send a `GET` request to the following endpoint:
+To request a random image, send a `GET` request to the following endpoint:

 ```
 https://microservice-image-generator-bd1f70093a8a.herokuapp.com/random-image